strapi/sdk-js/README.md

 <h1 align="center">sdk-js</h1>
-<h3 align="center">An SDK you can use to easily interface with Strapi from your javascript project</h3>
+<h3 align="center">An SDK you can use to easily interface with Strapi from your JavaScript and TypeScript projects</h3>

 <br />